CUrPLAN/Senior-Design-Capstone/developmentREADME.md

     - Format: List of strings that represent color categories
     - Used for: Determining the order to sort the classes in each semester of the flowchart.
 - Colors
+    - **May not be needed** if you decide to define the colors directly in the flowchart boxes
     - Format: Object, mapping a string that represents a color category to a string that represents a hex color
     - Used for: Determining the colors to color the boxes on the flowchart.
     - Relations: Must have same elements as color order.